 But those of us who are in Christ and have accepted his provision for us have had that guilt removed.
 We are no longer under condemnation (see Romans 8:1).
 We can begin to rise above the misery of this life and experience joy in our relationship with God.

-Churches can have an inward focus (all about nurturing the members) and/or an outward focus (all about reaching those outside the church).
+2s Churches can have an inward focus (all about nurturing the members) and/or an outward focus (all about reaching those outside the church).
 It is my belief that in a healthy church, these two should both be present.
-I have been to churches that were so focused on body life that they became ingrown and unfriendly to outsiders. […]
+I have been to churches that were […]